lrothack/dev-ops/README.md

 Since your dependencies will automatically be installed in the `PYTHONPATH`, you do not have to manually manage the `PYTHONPATH` anymore.
 ```
-cd sample_project
 pip install -r requirements.txt
 ```
+Important:

-It is **important** to change to the `sample_project` directory, because the `requirements.txt` file refers to the `setup.py` file which is expected to be found in the current working directory.
+`requirements.txt` refers to `setup.py` which is expected to be found in the current working directory.
+Thus, you can manage your dependencies in a single place.

 [requirements.txt](requirements.txt):
 ```